Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - You can select a pre-created SQL database and `|| query editor`
     - Login with credentials
     - This is where you can enter the code for SQL tables

+- **Elastic pool**
+    - You can include SQL databases into an elastic pool
+    - It is for handeling scaling up and down of database DTUs based on the load
+    - Avoids interruption compared to when individual databse is managed individually
+    - Ensures efficient distribution of resources to the databases
+    - Cost- effective
+    - The databases on an elastic pool must be on a single server